I am an artist in monotype, watercolor, acrylic, collage and encaustic.

 I graduated UCLA in Painting/Sculpture/Design/Graphic Art in 1974.
 I careered in graphic design for Familian Corp until 1982, designing newsletters and advertisements.
 In 1991 I joined a watercolor class at Everywomen's Village in Van Nuys taught by Alex Vilumsons.
 He attached metaphysical approaches to color and right brain drawing techniques that I had never come across before.
 The class was also a community of artists I am still involved with today, Artist Co-op 7.
 I had my first group show with them and exhibit in their venues around the city.

 When Alex passed away, Artist Co-op 7 continued, and I was invited to join the Art Panel and teach classes.
-When the Village closed, we moved to the American Jewish University in 2000 and we have been there ever since with a thriving program.
+When the Village closed, we moved to the American Jewish University in 2000, and then to San Fernando Valley Arts & Cultural Center in 2017.
 I partner-teach Watercolor in Winter Session and Figure Drawing Spring Session.

-I maintain a print studio in Ventura in addition to my home studio, and print in retreat with friends in Santa Barbara.
+I maintain a print studio in Ventura in addition to my home studio, and print in retreat with friends in Santa Ynez.

-Today I continue at all my involvements: Artist Co-op 7, Art Panel and Instructor; Collage Artists of America, President; Women Painters West; Valley Watercolor Society; USC Hillel Art Gallery, Chair; Jewish Artists Initiative; Women's Caucus; USC Roski School of Art and Design, Board of Councilors.
+Today I continue at all my involvements: Artist Co-op 7, Art Panel and Instructor; Collage Artists of America; Women Painters West; Valley Watercolor Society; USC Hillel Art Gallery, Chair; Jewish Artists Initiative; Women's Caucus; USC Roski School of Art and Design, Board of Councilors.